zhendongli2008/pyscf/_sources/tutorial.txt

   mol.max_memory = 1000 # MB

-The default size is set by :attr:`lib.parameters.MEMORY_MAX`.
+The default size can be set in shell with environment variable `PYSCF_MAX_MEMORY`

 :attr:`~Mole.verbose`, :attr:`~Mole.output` and :attr:`~Mole.max_memory`
 can be assgined from command line::